Vietnam.vn - Nền tảng quảng bá Việt Nam

 anchor

-By the afternoon of July 19, fishing boats in Quynh Mai ward had basically reached port safely.
+By the afternoon of July 19, fishing boats in Quynh Mai ward had basically reached the port safely.
 The authorities continuously monitored and guided boats to move to shelters in accordance with regulations, ensuring safety.
 Mr. Ho Xuan Huong - Chairman of the Farmers' Association of Quynh Mai ward said: "Implementing the telegram of the Provincial People's Committee, the ward has proactively coordinated with the Quynh Phuong Border Guard Station to notify and guide fishing boats in the area to enter the port to avoid and take shelter from the storm, at the same time, deploying response plans while operating at sea.
 The ward currently has more than 500 fishing boats, by this afternoon, basically all boats and ships have entered the port safely".
 Photo: CSCC

 bna_chen.jpg

-WIPHA STORM INFORMATION
+STORM WIPHA INFORMATION

 • It is expected that at noon on July 21, the storm will enter the Gulf of Tonkin, then change direction to West - Southwest, directly affecting provinces from Quang Ninh to Nghe An.